Elías Már Ómarsson

-Elías Már Ómarsson (born 18 January 1995) is an Icelandic professional footballer who plays as a forward for Chinese Super League club Meizhou Hakka and the Iceland national team.
+Elías Már Ómarsson (born 18 January 1995) is an Icelandic professional footballer who plays as a forward for Besta deild karla club Víkingur and the Iceland national team.

 Club career

 Elías Már started his career with local club Keflavík in 2012.
 He signed a three-year contract with Vålerenga on 5 February 2015.

 In 2016 he went out on loan to Swedish club IFK Göteborg for the second half of the season.
 He had a clause in the loan contract enabling IFK to buy Ómarsson for a set fee after the loan ended which IFK chose to use.

 He moved to the Eredivisie club Excelsior Rotterdam in August 2018.

 On 18 January 2023, Elías Már agreed to return to the Netherlands on a one-and-a-half-year contract with NAC Breda.

 On 13 July 2025, Elías Már joined Chinese Super League club Meizhou Hakka.

+On 21 December 2025, Elías Már signed Besta deild karla club Víkingur with a three-year contract.

 International career

 Elías Már holds Icelandic and Norwegian nationalities.
 He made his first appearance for the Iceland national team on 16 January 2015 in a match against Canada, when he came on as a substitute for Rúrik Gíslason with a few minutes left of the match.